 India, Sri Lanka, Vietnam, Egypt, South Africa etc

-But the cheap fare isn't always confine to the above countries.
-I have seen fares on Transatlantic in Business Class dropping to $1000-1500 on regularly these days.
+But the cheap fare isn’t always confined to the above countries.
+I have seen fares on Transatlantic in Business Class dropping to $1000-1500 regularly on these days.

 How will Status Match help my travel?

 There are lot of status matching deals out there that you can get your elite status matched from one program to another without spending and earning it through the regular qualifications.

 Once your status is matched with another program, you enjoy all the benefits associated with that program.
 This may include upgrades and lounge benefits.

 You have to start with one program and earn the elite status first.

 I strongly recommend ExpertFlyer.
 It is a web based travel tool that displays vital data from Travel GDS.
 You can see the fare listings, real time availability, seat map and create seat/fare alert etc.